Building our community

 Ernie Biberstein is a professor emeritus of the UC Davis School of Veterinary Medicine.
 Hannah Biberstein was a mediator in the original city of Davis mediation program, chaired the city’s Social Services Commission, and served on the Affordable Housing Task Force.

-Make it Happen for Yolo County – Small appliances for underserved and/or at-risk youth
+Make it Happen for Yolo County – Healthy cooking packages for transition-age (18-24) underserved youth

-Meals on Wheels Yolo County – Grocery to support Weekend Food Project for low-income Davis seniors
+Meals on Wheels Yolo County – Grocery items for Weekend Food Project for the neediest home delivered meal clients